Protests in Kazakhstan leave 164 dead in one week, government says | World

 The average salary is $570 a month (R$3,200), according to government statistics, but many people earn much less, according to “The New York Times.”

-Armed riot police arrest two protesters in Almaty, Kazakhstan, on Saturday (8). — Photo: Vasily Krestyannov/AP
+Armed riot police arrest two protesters in Almaty, Kazakhstan, on Saturday (8). — Photo: Vasily Krestyaninov/AP

 As the protests intensified, protesters’ demands increased: from lower fuel prices to broader political liberalization.
 Among the changes they seek is an electoral system for regional leaders, who are currently appointed by the president, reported The New York Times.